ALBATROS-Experiment/sparrow-albatros/docs/embedded/data-collection.md

 ## Quick start

 1. **Power and boot** the Sparrow system box, connect the ethernet port to your laptop with an ethernet cable (RJ45 connector, you'll need an ethernet port or dongle for your laptop)
 2. **SSH** into the Ubuntu OS running on the Sparrow's ARM core with `ssh casper@10.10.11.99`, enter the password, "casper", when prompted.
 The Sparrow's ARM is configured to statically assign it's Eth0 interface to the `10.10.11.99` ipv4 address.
-If you have trouble with the next two step you may need to configure you're laptop's wired ethernet interface manually to be on the 10.10.xx.xx subnet (subnet mask 255.255.0.0, with an IP address e.g. 10.10.11.55)
+If you have trouble with the next two steps you may need to configure your laptop's wired ethernet interface manually to be on the 10.10.xx.xx subnet (subnet mask 255.255.0.0, with an IP address e.g. 10.10.11.55)
 3. **Mount a hard drive** connected over usbA port to this mountpoint: `/media/BASEBAND` with this command `sudo mount /dev/<your HD partition e.g. sda2> /media/BASEBAND`.
-Then run `lsblk` to identify connected hard drives (Sparrow only supports ext4 formated hard drives).
-Make sure that the HDD's mounted partition has a `/baseband` directory.
+Then run `lsblk` to identify connected hard drives (only ext4 formated hard drives are supported).
+Make sure that the HDD's mounted partition has a `/baseband` subdirectory in its root directory.
+If not, create one.
 4. Enter the data acquisition directory using the aliased shortcut `daq` (you should now have cd'd into `/home/casper/sparrow-albatros/software`).
 5. Edit the `config.ini` configuration file to suit your needs.
 6. Run the DAQ in sudo by executing `sudo ./rundaq.sh`.